Kentucky Tour de Dance

 Listen to interviews with the musicians, telling about their background in the music, and how they learned the tunes they're going to share.Stories make life more interesting, and one of the beautiful things about learning Appalachian culture from actual mountain folks is the context they provide for the material!

-Watch a video of Carla dancing along to the tune, improvising on the fly!This will just be me, doing whatever steps come to mind with a tune I probably don't know, so you can see one version of improvising from scratch!
+Watch a video of Carla dancing along to the tune, improvising on the fly!This will just be me, doing whatever steps come to mind with a tune I may or may not know, so you can see one version of improvising from scratch!

 Receive a video dance lesson to go with each tune, showing ideas, steps, and tips to improvise with that specific tune.This is when I'll get more specific about what steps will work best with the tune, address any idiosyncrasies in the music, and share my best tricks for improv.